Common Cedar Shake Roof Problems in Minnesota & How to Manage Them

 Common Pests That Threaten Cedar Shake Roofs and How to Prevent Them

-Cedar shake roofs provide an organic, textured surface that appeals to more than just humans — they’re also attractive to pests.
 Woodpeckers, squirrels, and raccoons often investigate cedar roofs either to nest or forage.
-Over time, these animals can tear away or dislodge shingles, creating entry points for moisture.
-Insect infestations, especially carpenter ants and termites, pose another risk.
+Over time, these animals can tear away or dislodge shingles, creating entry points for moisture to enter.
+Insect infestations, particularly those caused by carpenter ants and termites, pose another significant risk.
 These insects are drawn to damp or decaying wood, and once they establish a presence, they can tunnel through cedar shakes and framing materials underneath.

 How Moisture Build-Up Leads to Rot in Cedar Shake Roofing Systems

-Moisture is one of the most significant threats to the long-term integrity of cedar shake roofs.
 Unlike synthetic materials, cedar is porous and absorbs moisture from snow, rain, and even humid air.
 When cedar shakes stay wet for prolonged periods, they lose their structural rigidity and become more susceptible to fungal growth.
 Over time, this leads to wood rot, which softens the shakes and compromises their ability to shed water.

 Poor attic ventilation and clogged gutters compound the issue.
 Without airflow to help dry the roof system, condensation builds up beneath the cedar shakes and seeps into the sheathing.
 Likewise, gutter backups allow water to collect at the roof's edge, soaking the lower rows of cedar shakes.
 Moss and algae growth — common in shaded or tree-covered areas — trap moisture even longer, accelerating deterioration.
 The result is a patchy roof with weakened areas that allow water intrusion into the interior structure.